RutvikChandla/privatemoduleappdemo/README.md

 # Private Module Demo

-This is a demo repo for showing how to use private module in browserstack
+This is a demo repo for showing how to use private module with browserstack cypress

 ## Setup